lirfu/EvolvingActivationFunctions/DL4J_setup_procedure.md

 At the time of writting, this was the guide:
 [Quickstart](https://deeplearning4j.org/docs/latest/deeplearning4j-quickstart)

+> If you want to use GPUs, make sure you have a 64-bit version of JDK installed.
+I used OpenJDK 11.0.2 on Windows and OpenJDK 1.8.0_191 on Ubuntu.

 ## 2. Configure the pom.xml file
 This file specifies all the dependencies needed for your project, including DL4J.